apache/seatunnel/docs/en/concept/connector-v2-features.md

 ### cdc(change data capture)

 If a sink connector supports writing row kinds(INSERT/UPDATE_BEFORE/UPDATE_AFTER/DELETE) based on primary key, we think it supports cdc(change data capture).

+### support multiple table write

+Supports write multiple tables in one SeaTunnel job, users can dynamically specify the table's identifier by [configuring placeholders](./sink-options-placeholders.md).

+Requires:
+- Make sure the sink connector you are using has implemented `SupportMultiTableSink`、`SupportMultiTableSinkWriter`、`SupportMultiTableSinkAggregatedCommitter`